coloursofnoise/Resources/Audio-ID-Dump.md

 `Audio.SetParameter(EventInstance instance, string param, float value);` where instance is the return value of `Play()` to set or change a parameter.
 `Audio.Stop(EventInstance instance, bool allowFadeout = true);` to stop playing the sound.

+Many of these strings are held as constants in the `SFX` class.

 ## Sound Banks:
 <details>